syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-Series.md

 ---
 layout: post
 title: Fast Chart | SfChart | WinUI | Syncfusion
-description: Fast chart support which render collection of data points using polyline segment in WinUI Charts (SfChart).
+description: This section explains the fast line chart support and how to create a high performance chart in WinUI Charts (SfChart).
 platform: WinUI
 control: SfChart
 documentation: ug